-- 3 Secure with screw (E) and washer (F).
-It is important to check the water temperature. - 4 Fit the temperature control handwheel (A) ensuring the button is aligned between the arms of the handwheel, tighten set screw (B) using a 1.5mm hexagonal key to secure.
+- 3 Secure with screw (E).
+It is important to check the water temperature. - 4 Fit the temperature control handwheel (A) then tighten set screw (B) using a 2mm hexagonal key to secure.

 The temperature stop and safe temperature button can be positioned to customer requirements as below: